syncfusion-content/wpf-docs/wpf/GridControl/Cell-Types.md

 # Cell Types in GridControl

 Essential Grid allows the inclusion of some special controls in the grid cells.
 This greatly improves the usability and appearance of the grid control.
 This attribute of a grid cell is referred to as its Cell Type.
 This section lists out various cell controls that can be placed inside the grid cells.
 Essential Grid currently supports 20+ cell types.
-The cell types are broadly classified into two categories:

-* Built-in cell types—Refer Built-in Cell Types section to know the procedure to add those cell types that are in-built into the grid.
-* Custom cell types—Refer Custom Cell Types section to know the procedure to add add custom-derived cell types to a grid.

-You can also insert images into the grid cells.
-Refer Inserting Images Into Grid Cells section to know the procedure to add images to a grid cell.

-## Built-in Cell Types
+It also provides support to create and use custom cell types.

 Following is the list of built-in cell types:

-### Basic Cell Types

-This section elaborates you on how to employ basic controls like Check Box, Radio Button and more in a grid cell.
-The list of cell types and their usages are described below.
-The table also lists the format string for the individual cell types.

 <table>
 <tr>